Helsinki Metro: Unused stations

+The planned Pasila station.
+It is currently being used as a sports venue.

 A metro station was excavated beneath the Mall of Tripla shopping center.
 It is not known whether the station will ever be actually used as a metro station as only tentative plans exist for a metro line through Pasila.
 The rationale behind constructing it was that it was cheaper and easier to do it while the mall was being constructed on top of it than to build it under an existing shopping center in the future.
 The possibility of a Pasila metro line will be considered some time after the year 2036.
 Meanwhile the metro station will be used for activities such as beach volley and indoor surfing.